technokrat/vuexr/README.md

     marker, for precise projection.

 ### Markers
-VueXR can detect **6x6** ArUco markers up to decimal ID `250`.
+Vuexr can detect **6x6** ArUco markers up to decimal ID `250`.
 The are quite robust, and encode orientation and identity in one.
 Use this [generator webpage](http://chev.me/arucogen/) to print out a marker and stick it onto your toaster!

 An `<ar-element>`'s origin is based in the middle of the marker.
 Use absolute positioning or CSS transforms to correctly